 Buyouts are a common method for reducing the number and cost of employees.
-In buyouts, the employer offers some or all employees the opportunity to receive a large severance package in return for leaving their employment.
+In an employee buyout, the employer offers some or all of their employees the opportunity to receive a large severance package in return for permanently leaving their employment.

-Buyouts range from four weeks pay plus another paid week for every year worked to the $150,000 that some auto companies have paid their union workers to leave.
-They can also include benefits such as extended health care insurance and educational and job search assistance.
+Buyouts range from four weeks' pay plus another paid week for every year worked to the sophisticated severance packages that some auto companies have paid their salaried and union workers to leave.
+For example, in October 2018, General Motors Co. offered a buyout package to 18,000 salaried employees to reduce labor costs.

 Buyout offers are usually made to non-critical staff.
 Senior-ranking employees who are close to retirement or cost the company more money than a new-hire would are also common targets.

-Offering all employees of a company the buyout is more common during rough economic times and significant downsizing.
+Offering all employees of a company the buyout is more common during rough economic times and when significant downsizing is necessary.

 Reviewing a Buyout Offer

-It is important to review a buyout offer carefully and weigh it against your personal career goals and lifestyle.
+It is important to review a buyout offer carefully and weigh it against your personal career goals and lifestyle needs and plans.
 Some considerations to take into account include:

 Each situation is different and everyone has unique circumstances that they must consider.
-It may be best to review a buyout offer with a financial professional as well.
+It may be best to review a buyout offer with a financial professional and an employee-side employment law attorney as well.

 The Release From Liability Agreement

-In return for the severance package, employees are required to sign a release from liability.
+In return for the severance package, employees are generally required to sign a release from liability for the employer.
 This is an agreement between employee and employer that the company will not be sued or held responsible by the employee.

 The release from liability comes with many different names in different organizations.
 It may also be called: